-- A Photo Album: The Folk Community in South Africa, 60s and Onward
+The Folk Community South Africa 60s and Onward by Mel Green (on FaceBook)

 This is a photo chronicle of the South African 60s era folk music community.
 Most of the photos shown were taken at the Troubadour, Johannesburg's premier folk club.
 The main suspects shown all played there at one time or another.
 I left South Africa in early May of 1970, and so the album reflects the folk scene from my view-point up until that time.